 Aythya marila nearctica

 Status: Uncommon regular spring and fall migrant statewide.
 Locally common winter visitor statewide.
-Rare casual summer visitor Rainwater Basin.
+Rare casual summer visitor statewide.

 Documentation: Specimen: UNSM ZM14529, 9 Apr 1904 Waco, York Co.

 Taxonomy: Eurasian Greater Scaup have been separated from Western Hemisphere birds as A. m. marila (Gill and Donsker 2017).
 Nebraska birds are presumed nearctica, the Western Hemisphere subspecies.